Course Syllabus – Big Data

 - Submission of the same paper in more than one course without the specific permission of each instructor.

-Our diverse staff offers brief individual, couple, and group counseling to student members of our community.
+CAPS’ diverse staff offers brief individual, couple, and group counseling to student members of our community.
 CAPS services are confidential and free of charge.
-Call 415-422-6352 for an initial consultation appointment.
-Having a crisis at 3 AM?
-We are still here for you.
-Telephone consultation through CAPS After Hours is available between the hours of 5:00 PM to 8:30 AM; call the above number and press 2.
+Call (415) 422-6352 for an initial consultation appointment.
+Telephone consultation through CAPS After Hours is available Monday - Friday from 5:00 p.m. to 8:30 a.m., 24 hours during weekends and holidays; call the above number and press 2.
+Further information can be found at https://myusf.usfca.edu/student-health-safety/caps.

 Confidentiality, Mandatory Reporting, and Sexual Assault

-As an instructor, one of my responsibilities is to help create a safe learning environment on our campus.
-I also have a mandatory reporting responsibility related to my role as a faculty member.
-I am required to share information regarding sexual misconduct or information about a crime that may have occurred on USFs campus with the University.
-Here are other resources:
+As instructors, one of our responsibilities is to help create a safe learning environment on our campus.
+We also have a mandatory reporting responsibility related to our role as faculty.
+We are required to share information regarding sexual misconduct or information about a crime that may have occurred on USF’s campus with the University.
+Here are some useful resources related to sexual misconduct:

-- To report any sexual misconduct, students may visit the Title IX Coordinator Leighia Fleming (UC 5th floor) or see many other options by visiting our website: https://myusf.usfca.edu/title-ix
+- To report any sexual misconduct, students may visit the Title IX coordinator (UC 5th floor) or see many other options by visiting usfca.edu/student_life/safer.

-- Students may speak to someone confidentially, or report a sexual assault confidentially by contacting Counseling and Psychological Services at 415-422-6352 or speaking to a clergy member in University Ministry at 415-422-4463.
+- Students may speak to someone confidentially or report a sexual assault confidentially by contacting Counseling and Psychological Services at (415) 422-6352.

-- To find out more about reporting a sexual assault and resources at USF, visit USFs Callisto website at: https://usfca.callistocampus.org/.
+- To find out more about reporting a sexual assault at USF, visit USFs Callisto website at: usfca.callistocampus.org.